-Dan Miller is president of Daniel R. Miller, MPH Consulting located in Morris Plains, NJ.
-He specializes in healthcare-cost containment, absence-management best practices (STD, LTD, FMLA & workers’ comp), integrated disability management and workers’ compensation managed care.
+Dan Miller is president of Daniel R. Miller, MPH Consulting.
+He specializes in healthcare-cost containment, absence-management best practices (STD, LTD, FMLA and workers’ comp), integrated disability management and workers’ compensation managed care.
 He has more than 30 years experience in the employee benefits consulting industry as a healthcare, workers’ compensation, disability and absence-management consultant.

 Miller has provided consulting services to numerous corporations, insurance carriers, third-party administrators, managed-care firms and governments, including AT&T, Black & Decker, RJR Nabisco, Kmart, McDonnell Douglas, Navistar International, Times Mirror, Domino’s Pizza, Los Angeles County, Prince William County, the state of Rhode Island, the Ohio Bureau of Workers’ Compensation, Travelers and Nationwide Insurance.